SuneelShaik/NYArticlesApp/README.md

 NYTServiceManager.swift : This class is responsible for making server communications.

-NYTDataHandler.swift : This class is responsible for parsing received response and making model object.
+NYTDataHandler.swift : This class is responsible for parsing received response and making model objects.

 Requirements
 =============